lingtalfi/Light-Realist/doc/pages/open-admin-table-helper-implementation-notes.md

 Then, for each module, implement the markup that you use.
 If not preceded by a question mark, the markup is mandatory.

+- checkbox:
+    - .oath-row-select-checkbox add this class to the checkboxes.
+It's not necessary to wrap this module, as for now it's just a courtesy for the renderers, so that they can toggle all checkboxes at once, using a master checkbox of their own.

 - number of rows:
     - .nbri-total: add this class to the span or element which will receive the total number of rows.
     - .nbri-current-first: add this class to the span or element which will receive the current page's first element offset.